andreass0/IDAICE_Plugin_User_Guide/Detailed_Modeling_Guide.md

 ## Building Envelope

-The building envelope defines the physical boundary of the conditioned space and includes opaque, transparent, and shading components.
+Building envelop defines the physical boundary of the conditioned space and includes opaque, transparent, and shading components.

 Since most of the data of the building envelope will already be provided with an architectual model the structure of the plugin focuses on expanding the already existing information, so it is containing all the calculation relevant